jtippett/jjfs/docs/user-guide.md

 ## FAQ

-### Q: How is this different from Dropbox/iCloud?
+### Q: How does this differ from Dropbox or iCloud?

-**A:** jjfs is designed for local multi-mount synchronization with version control.
+**A:** jjfs synchronizes local directories instantly with full version control.
 Unlike cloud services:
-- Syncs between local directories instantly (<2s)
+- Syncs between local directories in under 2 seconds
-- Full version history via Jujutsu
+- Maintains full version history via Jujutsu
 - Works offline (no cloud required)
-- Optional git remote for backup/sharing
+- Supports optional git remote for backup and sharing
-- Designed for text files and code
+- Optimizes for text files and code

 ### Q: Can I use this with binary files?

-**A:** Yes, but jjfs (and Jujutsu) are optimized for text files.
+**A:** Yes, but jjfs (and Jujutsu) optimize for text files.
 Binary files work but:
-- Take more storage space
+- Consume more storage space
-- Don't merge well (conflicts harder to resolve)
+- Merge poorly (conflicts are harder to resolve)
-- Version history less useful
+- Provide less useful version history

 ### Q: What happens if I edit the same file in two mounts at once?

 **A:** Jujutsu creates conflict markers in the file.
-You'll see both versions and can choose which to keep or merge them manually.
+You see both versions and can choose which to keep or merge them manually.

 ### Q: Can I have multiple repos?